The Best Amazon Keyword Tool

 - Keyword data doesn’t reveal the intent behind the search

 - Searches (purchase intent and informational searches) are blended together.

 - Can only use to estimate Amazon content since searches on Google (search engine) will likely be different than Amazon (ecommerce only).

 - Free keyword planner

 - Provides suggested data for Google, Bing, Amazon & YouTube.

 - Advertiser can choose to get data on all four channels at the same time.

-- Allows sellers to remove words to make the keyword set more relevant.
+- A keyword tool that allows sellers to remove words to make the keyword set more relevant.